 Weight Horns – 6″ and 12″

 With the setup I went with, you can use the smaller Horns for 2.5s and 5 lb plates.
-While the longer Horns work awesome for any plates larger than that.
+Meanwhile, the longer Horns work awesome for any plate larger than that.

-Getting your weights off of a standard weight tree and onto your rack has been awesome!
+Getting your weight off of a standard weight tree and onto your rack has been awesome!

 It saves space in my garage and also adds stability to the already sturdy

 I definitely recommend these if you need a storage solution for your gym.

 If you need band pegs for banded movements, you can get them in sets of 4 for less than 20 bucks, which is awesome.

 Nothing more really needs to be said about them, honestly.

 The main and most obvious one allows you to brace properly while doing pulldown variations.
 In addition, setting them at knee height while seated will prevent you from moving during heavy back work.